-- While not completely unjustified, the plots regarding many General Rippers trying to get rid of Superman (for example, New Krypton) nine times out of ten (and this is being pretty generous on their behalf) are triggered because they go past mistrust and straight into deciding the only solution for whatever problem is occurring is to genocide the Kryptonian and anybody unlucky enough to either be in the kill zone or in the way of getting it approved.
+- While not completely unjustified, the plots regarding many General Rippers trying to get rid of Superman (for example, New Krypton) nine times out of ten (and this is being pretty generous on their behalf) are triggered because they go past mistrust and straight into deciding the only solution for whatever problem is occurring is to just murder the Kryptonian and anybody unlucky enough to either be in the kill zone or in the way of getting it approved.
 They never put the same amount of effort into stopping actual well-known alien threats, and in some cases are willing to ally with psychotic terrorists and/or other aliens that have made clear repeatedly that they will try to conquer Earth the moment Superman is dead to get rid of "the greater threat" that is the man occasionally labeled "the Big Blue Boy Scout".
 This trope extended to the animated continuity of the DC Universe as well; see below.

 - The comic book version of Red (though not the movie, which is very different) has this drive the whole plot.
 Paul Moses is a retired CIA agent who has done many, many bad things for the sake of his country, but is now an old man content to quietly while away his final years in isolation.
 Then the CIA gets a new director, who learns of Moses' existence and deeds, and completely freaks out over them, and more specifically, what could happen if anyone found out.
-Never mind Moses is tucked away counting his days until death; the fear of the possibility is too much and said director orders Moses' assassination.
+Never mind that Moses is tucked away counting his days until death; the fear of the possibility is too much and said director orders Moses' assassination.
 And things go downhill from there...